fivethirtyeight/data/nfl-fandom/README.md

 Results are listed by designated market area (DMA).

-The percentages are the aproximate percentage of major-sports searches that were conducted for each league.
+The percentages are the approximate percentage of major-sports searches that were conducted for each league.

 Trump's percentage is his share of the vote within the DMA in the 2016 presidential election.